silviamaggi/smd-com/_posts/2021-04-03-wisteria-in-bloom.md

 ---
 author: silvia
-categories: Today-I-Saw
+categories: today-i-saw
-tags: [photography, wisteria, italy]
+tags:
+  - photography
+  - wisteria
+  - italy
 description: As the weather warms, the wisteria in the yard is blooming.
 I took a couple of pictures of it.
 featured-image: 20210403-wisteria-in-bloom-1.jpg
+permalink: /today-i-saw/:title/
 redirect_from:
   - /it/oggi-ho-visto/glicine-in-fiore/
 ---